Zirui24/Zirui24.github.io/_pages/about.md

 # 🔋 About Me

 Currently, I am completing my last year of Ph.D degree at the Center for Advanced Electrical Machines & Drives (CAEMD), Huazhong University of Sci. & Tech.
-(HUST), advised Professor [Ronghai Qu](https://ieeexplore.ieee.org/author/37278880800).
+(HUST), advised by Professor [Ronghai Qu](https://ieeexplore.ieee.org/author/37278880800).

 I am currently looking for any opportunities for a postdoc and research assistant position in the field of power electronics or electrical machine.